How to Choose the Best Travel Backpack for Europe

 What Size Backpack Should You Buy for Europe?

-Make sure to check carry on size restrictions for your airline, especially for budget travel.
+Make sure to check carry-on-size restrictions for your airline, especially for budget travel carriers like Spirit, Ryanair, and Frontier.
 Budget airlines are often more strict about the size and weight of your bag.
-Don’t forget to weigh your bag before you leave.
-A cheap $10-20 luggage scale could save you a checked bag fee.
+Also, don’t forget to weigh your bag before you leave.
+A cheap $10-20 luggage scale that you can find on Amazon could save you a checked bag fee each time you fly.

 Get Organized

 Most backpacks load from the top.
-To get something out of the middle or bottom of your bag, you’ll have to unpack everything above it.
+To get something out of the middle or bottom of your bag, you’ll have to unpack everything in your top-loading travel pack above it.

 You’ll need a better solution than that while traveling, especially when staying in hostels and budget hotels without much personal space.